grilo/citadel/README.md

 And since you may want to selectively run specific steps, it supports conditional execution:
 ```
-# Generate only the deploy and test stages
+# Do NOT generate the shell for deploy and test stages
 ./citadel-generate -i deploy,test
 ```